 - minimise odour emissions and their impacts

-- ensure industry or facility does not expose neighbouring land users to an unacceptable level of odorous emission
+- ensure industry or facilities do not expose neighbouring land users to an unacceptable level of odorous emissions

-- ensure that industry manages odour emissions within the accepted criteria
+- ensure that industry manages odour emissions within the accepted criteria; and

-- apply ongoing risk evaluation and management principles that evolve as scientific understanding of odours and their potential health effects increases over time.
+- apply ongoing risk evaluation and management principles that evolve as the scientific understanding of odours and their potential health impacts evolves over time.

-Odour complaints occur when individuals consider the odour to be unacceptable and are sufficiently annoyed by it to take action.
-As well as an individual’s sensitivity, 5 factors that influence odour complaints are:
+Complaints will occur when individuals consider the odour to be unacceptable, and become sufficiently annoyed to take action.
+As well as an individual’s sensitivity, 5 factors influencing odour complaints are:

 - location of the odour source.

-The offensiveness of an odour is very subjective and relates closely to an odour’s ‘hedonic tone’, which is the degree to which an odour is perceived as pleasant or unpleasant.
+The intensity of an odour will vary with a person’s sensitivity and the offensiveness is also very subjective.
+This relates closely to an odour’s ‘hedonic tone’, which is the degree to which an odour is perceived as pleasant or unpleasant.